cibseven/cibseven-docker/README.md

 ### Java versions

-Our docker images are using a LTS OpenJDK version supported by Camunda Platform.
+Our docker images are using a LTS OpenJDK version supported by CIB seven.
 This currently means:

- - Camunda 7.20 or later will be based on OpenJDK 17.
+ - CIB seven 1.0 or later will be based on OpenJDK 17.
-   - Camunda 7.20 image for Camunda Run is supported only for JDK 17.
+   - CIB seven 1.0 Run is supported only for JDK 17.
- - Camunda 7.12 - 7.19 is based on OpenJDK 11.
-   - Camunda 7.19 image for WildFly is supported only for JDK 11 and JDK 17.
- - All previous versions are based on OpenJDK 8.

-While all the OpenJDK versions supported by Camunda will work with the exceptions specified above, we will not provide ready to use images for them.
+While all the OpenJDK versions supported by CIB seven will work with the exceptions specified above, we will not provide ready to use images for them.

 #### Java options

 To override the default Java options the environment variable `JAVA_OPTS` can be set.

 ### Use docker memory limits